Aya Homei

 • History of geriatrics and gerontology in modern Japan

-My forthcoming monograph, Science for Governing Japan's Population (Cambridge University Press, 2022), describes how various medical and social scientific fields and practices developed in Japan c.
+My latest book, Science for Governing Japan's Population (Cambridge University Press, 2023 - open access), describes how various medical and social scientific fields and practices developed in Japan c.
 1860s-1960s around the idea of “population” (jinkō), and through the process to make national policies.
 I am also working on a project, 'Family Planning, Health Promotion and Global Medicine, 1945-1995: The activities of Japanese health campaigners around the world', in which I examine Japanese family planning initiatives since the late 1960s (both governmental and non-governmental) in 'developing countries' unfolded under the aegis of overseas medical/technical cooperation and in the context of international health.
 I am looking at Sino-Japanese technical cooperation in family planning and maternal and child health, as a case study that challenges the historiography of global health.

-As part of my research on the history of global health, I am involved in the Commission on Science, Technology and Diplomacy (STAND) as Vice President, whcih forms part of in the International Union of History and Philosophy of Science and Technology Division of History of Science and Technology (IUHPST/DHST)
+As part of my research on the history of medical diplomacy, I am involved in the Commission on Science, Technology and Diplomacy (STAND) as Vice President, whcih forms part of in the International Union of History and Philosophy of Science and Technology Division of History of Science and Technology (IUHPST/DHST)

-In 2023, I will carry out historical research on the involuntary sterilization in Japan at Ritsumeikan University in Kyoto, as a visiting fellow funded by JSPS.
+In 2023, I carried out historical research on involuntary sterilization in Japan at Ritsumeikan University in Kyoto, as a visiting fellow funded by Japanese Society for the Promotion of Science.

 Expertise related to UN Sustainable Development Goals